ndmluong/acidification/README.md

 ## Overview
-This repository provides several R scripts enabline to perform numerical simulations for pH kinetics of meat products under different user-defined formulation-atmosphere conditions.
-These scripts gives possibilities to apply a Bayesian modelling procedure to describe pH changes and estimate acidification rates for experimental data collected on food matrices, with user-defined atmosphere factors and/or formulations (expressed as concentrations).
+This repository provides several R scripts enabling to perform numerical simulations for pH kinetics of meat products under different user-defined formulation-atmosphere conditions.
+These scripts give possibilities to apply a Bayesian modelling procedure to describe pH changes and to estimate acidification rates for experimental data collected on food matrices, with user-defined atmosphere factors and/or formulations (expressed as concentrations).

 ## The provided dataset ##
 The dataset corresponding to our study is provided: pH measurement of different meat samples made in different batches ("Lot"), with different formulations ("Lactate"), packed under several modified atmosphere ("Atm"), and measured at different time points ("Time").